bgamari/ghc-wiki-import/float-more-eqs2018.md

-The righthand-side of a CTyEqCan is irrelevant, unless it's a tyvar: then the CTyEqCan could flip.
+The righthand-side of a CTyEqCan is irrelevant, unless it's a fsk: then the CTyEqCan could flip.